Monterey Peninsula Art Foundation

 There have been many teachers along the way, and more to come, but I wouldn’t have had the courage to put pen to paper without reading Drawing on the Right Side of the Brain by Betty Edwards in 1983.
 I have long adored the works of the Impressionists, especially Mary Cassatt and Edgar Degas.
 I am currently in love with the same pastels they used.

 In 1985 I began singing for children in preschools and libraries.
 There was always the necessity of art and craft in the making of show props.
-I designed the covers of my 16 CD's, winning several national awards for recording children's music.
+I designed the covers of my 16 CD's, winning several national awards for my recordings of children's original and traditional songs.
 It's been 30+ years and the children I first sang for bring their children to sing with me now.

 My husband is artist, sculptor and painter, Frank Sunseri.
 I couldn’t ask for a better mentor and encourager.
 Nothing is more fun than the two of us seeing the world together.